charliecalvert/CloudNotes/Assignments/PristineVirtualBox.md

 - Double click on it
 - Tick the box asking to update the MAC address
 - And then watch it quickly install itself inside VirtualBox.
+- For more details, see the [install](#install-pristine-lubuntu) section below, particularly the note about network error on first opening the appliance.

 Once this Virtual Machine is installed, it will contain a copy of my customized version of Lubuntu Linux.
 You can run this OS and use it as the primary place where you do work throughout the quarter.